 Getting the right cannabutter ratio is important if you want to make good edibles.
 Use too little and you won’t get high from your edibles.
-Use too much weed and you’ll be wasting weed.
+Use too much weed and you’ll be wasting weed and getting uncomfortably high.
+Making homemade edibles can be fun, but you don’t really want to mess it up.
+Luckily it’s kinda hard to mess it up when we give you the correct cannabutter ratio’s to use.

-When determining the ideal cannabutter ratio there are a few things to consider:
+When determining the ideal cannabutter ratio and weed to butter ratio level there are a few things to consider:

 Edible to Cannabutter Ratio

 The first thing you should consider is how much cannabutter you’ll be putting in each individual edible.
-If I’m making brownies I’ll typically use a 1/2 cup of butter to make 12 brownies.
-That’ll give me 48 brownies in a pound of butter.
+If I’m making brownies, I’ll typically use a 1/2 cup of butter to make 12 brownies.
+That’ll give me 48 brownies using a pound of butter.

 If you don’t have the ability to get your THC percentages, the averages are: